Advertisment

 Does appointment viewing help solve the concern of subscriber churn?

-OTT platforms have churn rates of up to 30-40%, making it a perpetual concern for them.
+Around 30-40% subscribers do not resubscribe to OTT platforms when their subscriptions ends, making it a perpetual concern for them.
 When a platform drops episodes every week, it tends to retain the viewer for the duration of the entire season.

-Srivats says that's partly the reason for the weekly format.
-Introduced in season 1 and continued in season 2, this format enables building habit and familiarity.
-The platform’s fundamental belief is to produce high-quality content that makes members ‘press play and stay’.
+Srivats says the platform’s fundamental belief is that producing high-quality content that makes members ‘press play and stay’.
 When they do so, they return for more, fostering a positive cycle of interaction, dialogue, and retention.
 The core focus is to produce content that consumers resonate with and create conversations around that.

 “Rather than focusing on individual retention metrics, we aim to build emotional resonance through a diverse slate.
 Alongside The Great Indian Kapil Show, we have an incredible variety of titles that reflect our broader quality and variety.
 Ultimately, it’s not about a single hit but the collective strength of our offerings that creates sustained growth and engagement.
 The big picture is that brands and companies want to grow,” he explains.